Frequently Asked Questions Regarding Bail in Las Vegas

 Is it important for me to have an attorney?

 The decision to hire an attorney can only be made by the defendant.
 For minor offenses, hiring an attorney may not be necessary.
 The court will offer a defendant the use of a public defender if they have no physical means of support or do not have the money to hire an attorney on their own.
 If you have been involved in criminal activity that can result in substantial fines and jail time, hiring an attorney may be in your best interest.
 Being in court alone can be a frightening experience.
 Having an attorney will help to protect your rights and ensure that you are treated fairly throughout the entire judicial process.
 If you have the opportunity to be able to afford a qualified attorney, it may be in your best interest to hire them to help you understand the legal ramifications involved in your case.

 Can you help me find an attorney?

-While many attorneys will refer their clients to specific bail bonds service, bail bondsmen are not supposed to offer legal advice or suggest one attorney over another.
-It is important, however, to let your bail bondsman know what attorney you have hired to represent you.
+While many attorneys will refer their clients to specific bail bonds service, bail agents are not supposed to offer legal advice or suggest one attorney over another.
+It is important, however, to let your bail bonds agent know what attorney you have hired to represent you.
 There may be situations in which the bail bondsman needs to contact your attorney and advise them of changes in your case.
 Maintaining constant contact with your attorney and bail bonds agent is extremely important.
 It shows you are sincere about taking care of the business at hand and are willing to work towards getting your case resolved in a timely fashion.

 Can a bail bonds service be discreet?